gexijin/shinygo/src/README.txt

 File: databaseView.R
 Status: in progress
-Purpose: allow user to view example of our database, and check to see if user genes are in our database.
+Purpose: Allow user to view example of our database, and check to see if user genes are in our database

+File: server.R
+Status: in progress
+Purpose: Backend logic for application

+File: ui.R
+Status: in progress
+Purpose: Frontend logic for application